leonardothehuman/libretro-doublecherryGB/README.md

 #### Easy gen1/gen2 pokemon online trading

 As you may not know, the TGBdual and Sameboy Gameboy link cable subsystem is not meant for netplay and does only work on your local maschine.
+There are workarounds with savefile exchange.
+[OnionOS](https://onionui.github.io/docs/multiplayer/easynetplay-pokemon) and Koriki CFW for the miyoo mini have features to automate this process.
+But these require a supported retrohandheld and is only possible local via personal hotspot.
 For online trading gambatte was the only option, because it has its own link over network implementation.

 With RetroArch 1.17 we got a new netpacket API meant and made for DOSBox Pure core to let players do retro-lan-partys over the RetroArch netplay feature.
 This doesn't use the savestate syncronisation, but allows to send netpackets. gpSP was the first core besides DosBoxPure to use this feature for the emulation of the GBA Wireless Adapter.
-Ninoh-Fox, the creator of the [koriko cfw](https://github.com/Rparadise-Team/Koriki) for the miyoo mini, asked me, if i could implement this into DoubleCherryGB to enable trading for GB/GBC and i did.
+Ninoh-Fox, the creator of the [koriko cfw](https://github.com/Rparadise-Team/Koriki) for the miyoo mini, asked me, if i could implement this feature into DoubleCherryGB to enable trading for GB/GBC and i did.

 Why is this easier?
+No setup and no workarounds.
+No need to own the same roms (region, edition).
+Shoulö work cross platform.
 You can find trading partners over the netplay lobby (netplay -> refresh Host List), and can use the netplay text-chat by pressing ^ on your keyboard.
 Also works in LAN.